8

 The symbols of the Twelve Tribes as well as quotes and verses from the Torah and other Biblical writings which commonly talk about family values, for example, verses from Proverbs, Ecclesiastes, the Ethics of the Fathers, are also recurring motifs in Jewish crests.
 Each of the 12 Tribes had distinct characteristics: some were warring tribes, like Benjamin, Gad and Dan; some were royal tribes, like Judah and Ephraim; Issachar was a tribe of scholars; Reuven was a tribe of shepherds; Asher was a tribe of farmers; Zevulun was a tribe of traders and seafarers; and Levi was a priestly tribe.
 Based on the accepted count, the number of tribes is identical to the number of months in the year and the number of zodiac signs.
 Each tribe had a different colored flag which bore an emblem as well as a particular gemstone that was engraved on the breastplate of the High Priest.
 The color of the flag matched the color of the gemstone that was unique to that specific tribe.

-You can use this table to help you tie the tribes to the Hebrew calendar to the Zodiac:
+You can use the table at the top to help you tie the tribes to the Hebrew calendar to the Zodiac:

 We have now become acquainted with examples of motifs and symbols that are frequently found in Jewish heraldry.
 Please remember that these are only examples and when you create your own family coat of arms, there is a wide range of additional options and symbols to choose from.